Notch-Peak Filter

 Dependencies

-To use this port, set Filter specification to Coefficients
+To use this port, set the Filter specification parameters to Coefficients

-and Specify centre frequency coefficient from input port to enabled
+and the Specify centre frequency coefficient from input port to enabled

 .